Hammond24/cs3210_lab/instructions/lab2.md

 For this portion of the lab, you will build a copy-on-write implementation for xv6, in which on fork you will not copy the contents of any user-pages, instead lazily allocating them as needed (at the time of write).
+Your solution is expected to be transparent to the user-space (the behavior observed by the user-space before and after your copy-on-write implementation will be identical), with the exception that the new implementation will have far more efficient `fork`s, and more available system memory.

-**NOTE**: For this lab you are required to create a unique page-directory and unique page-tables per process (although this is not strictly necessary), it is only the pages data that should not be copied.
+**NOTE**: For simplicity in this lab you are required to create a unique page-directory and unique page-tables per process (although this is not strictly necessary), it is only the data pages that should follow copy-on-write semantics.

 ### Copy-on-write forking advice